The Motto That Saves My Sanity (and My Marriage) During Season

 This week when I contemplated that phrase again, I realized that it comes with a great deal of freedom too.
 The things that are “up to me” may mean that I am going to have to complete more tasks solo, but you know what else?
 It is also up to me to be the one who says which things are worthy of doing.

 I don’t have to feel bad for saying that is just not feasible for us to be at that evening meeting that is for parents only.
 I shouldn’t make myself feel guilty for wisely choosing not to overcommit with another club or church group.
 I can be pleased with myself for truthfully saying, “That’s just not something that fits into our schedule and/or budget right now.”
 I know that my Coach will understand and support me when I have to make those choices.

-There are the handful of things that our family will always have as top priorities, but football season has a different set of rules at our house.
+There are a handful of things that our family will always have as top priorities, but football season has a different set of rules at our house.

 Dad will always do his best to be home and be a helpful part of the crew but Mom is driving the ship for a little while.
 The captain can’t do all the things all the time!
 If I can just manage to get us across these choppy waters, then he can handle the next stretch.

 If it’s meant to be, it’s up to me!

 I want to embrace it now, because I know I am controlling our calendar rather than it controlling me.